DevExpress-Examples/asp-net-web-forms-scheduler-bind-to-sql/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Scheduler for ASP.NET Web Forms - How to bind a scheduler to a MS SQL Server database
+# Scheduler for ASP.NET Web Forms - How to bind a scheduler to an MS SQL Server database

 This example demonstrates how to bind the [ASPxScheduler](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxScheduler) control to a database located in MS SQL Server 2005.